kenyaachon/Arduino-NES/README.md

 ## Development IDE

-For development, the platformio ide extension in vscode was used.
+For development, the [platformio])(https://platformio.org) extension in vscode was used.
 Platformio provides more advanced development features over arduino, which are helpful for debugging stack traces.

 ## ESP32